-- Check engine compartment for gasoline or vapors - Operate blower for 4 minutes - Run blower below cruising speed - Turn off engine before using swimming ladder
+- Check engine compartment for gasoline or vapors. - Operate blower for four minutes before starting engine. - Run blower below cruising speed. - Turn off engine before using swimming ladder.

 Speedometer

 The speedometer indicates the water speed of the boat in miles per hour.
 It is recommended that the speedometer be checked for accuracy after each 100 engine hours.